RikNieuwoudt/RikNieu-Blog/README.md

 ## This site is built with Gatsby v1.

 1. You'll need node v9 or above.
-2. run npm install or yarn install.
+2. Run npm install or yarn install.
+3. Run `gatsby develop`